Meet Mrs. Shuman

 - AP English Language and Composition

 - Computer Science

 - Advanced Academic Topics

-- Dual credit courses (US History, Biology, Calculus) are taught on campus under the auspices of Colorado Christian University.
+- Dual credit courses (Biology, Anatomy & Physiology) are taught on campus under the auspices of Colorado Christian University.

-Dual Credit is an option that provides qualifying Juniors and Seniors with the ability to earn a college credit and a high school credit for approved courses.
-Students must meet the score requirements for San Jacinto College entrance examinations and have at least a 75 average in the first three quarters of the previous year in the subject the student desires to take as dual credit.
+- Students must meet the score requirements for San Jacinto College entrance examinations and have at least an 80 average in the first three quarters of the previous year in the subject field the student desires to take as dual credit.